 The Pharmacy Scholars Program is an exclusive opportunity for qualified incoming Saint Louis University freshmen to gain a guaranteed interview to the Doctor of Pharmacy (Pharm.D.) program at St. Louis College of Pharmacy (STLCOP) and access an accelerated pathway to completing both their bachelor’s degree and their Pharm.D.

-St. Louis College of Pharmacy provides a challenging learning environment where pharmacy students can explore a variety of practice settings, develop medication expertise, and become leaders in the profession and their communities.
+University of Health Sciences and Pharmacy, St. Louis College of Pharmacy provides a challenging learning environment where pharmacy students can explore a variety of practice settings, develop medication expertise, and become leaders in the profession and their communities.
 The curriculum focuses on preparing students to provide interprofessional, evidence-based, patient-centered care in any practice setting, achieving positive drug therapy outcomes for patients.

 - Minimum cumulative GPA of 3.5, weighted or unweighted, as reported on the high school transcript at the close of the junior year.

 - Completion of at least three years of high school math and science; four years of each is highly recommended.

 - At this time, only students who pursue a degree in biology or health sciences are eligible for the Pharmacy Scholars program.

 Interested students should complete the Pharmacy Scholars application located in their Billiken Gateway portal no later than Dec.
 1 of their senior year of high school.
 Students must also select biology or health science as their major of choice on the general SLU application or Common Application.

 Frequently Asked Questions